Skip to main content

 Council Tax Reduction Scheme

-The scheme provides help for residents on low incomes by reducing the amount of Council Tax payable.
+• The scheme helps residents on low incomes by reducing the amount of Council Tax they need to pay.

-Pension Age households will continue to be assessed using the National Scheme.
+• Pension Age households continue to be assessed under the National Scheme, while Working Age households are assessed using an Income Banded Scheme.

 The table below shows the weekly earnings and percentage reduction in the amount of Council Tax payable according to household size.